Article

 Not a current policyholder?
 Get a quote today

-The idea of a mutually owned insurance company is an old one.
+The idea of a mutually-owned insurance company is an old one.
 In 1752, Benjamin Franklin established America’s first mutual insurance company to cover home fires in Philadelphia.

 Since mutual insurance companies cannot sell stocks to generate income, they maintain stricter underwriting discipline or adopt a more conservative approach to investments in order to protect the shared assets of the policyholders.
 This degree of fiscal responsibility creates an efficient environment, and the amount of time a claim stays open tends to shorten.